 We love Alaska and will continue to come back as often as we can and certainly to volunteer at Creamer’s again.”

 “Greg and I have volunteered for most of our lives.
 We decided that the retirement years would be different only to the length of time the volunteer position required.
 We travel about six months of the year in our 2008 Airstream travel trailer.
 And priority was finding assignments outside of the Texas summer heat.
 Greg first began looking at state websites where we have traveled.
 We were familiar with the area, so, acclimating to the community is easy.

 We were introduced to Creamer’s Field by our daughter who lives in the Fairbanks area, and we have walked the trails as visitors.
 Creamer’s Field’s mission to educate the public through events and programs helps to understand its rich heritage.
 The preservation of Creamer’s Field as a historical place of importance has stood the test of time.
 It’s outreach to the community to develop their appreciation of the natural environment is important.

 We have traveled to all fifty states.
 It is both a privilege and a pleasure to see the fascinating things in our United States of America.
 We have also had the pleasure of volunteering at Branch Lake in Ellsworth, Maine and for the Heard Natural Science Museum and Wildlife Sanctuary in McKinney, Texas.”

 Thank you to our amazing Refuge Hosts this season!
 We appreciate their hard work, dedication, and for providing hospitality to all visitors at Creamer’s Field Migratory Waterfowl Refuge!

-If you are interested in volunteering to be a host at the refuge or at any Alaska State Park in the future, view that information using the button below.
+If you are interested in volunteering as a refuge host view that information using the button below.